-As with all IMV methods, the IMV SHOULD NOT wait a long time before returning from the IMV receiveMessage() method.
+As with all IMV methods, the IMV SHOULD NOT wait a long time (definitely not more than a second) before returning from the IMV receiveMessage() method.
 To do otherwise would risk delaying the handshake indefinitely.
 A long delay might frustrate users or exceed network timeouts (PDP, PEP or otherwise).